himanshu5jan/ATI/README.md

 5. AllLoginPOWDataProviderInArr.java: This explains use of DataProvider to login as different users
 6. LinkCheckDataProviderInArr.java: This explains how to verify all links for all four users using DataProvider
 7. ButtonControlsTest.java: This explains use of Select class to work with dropdown and How to work with radio buttons
+8. AjaxCallTest.java: This explains how to work with Ajax calls using wait